Adrian925492/RPi4/configuration/info.md

 All configurations will be written in `.config` file in `/linux` directory.
 It can be also modified by hand, without menuconfig tool usage.

+## Part 5.
+Device tree

+The base device tree for Raspberry Pi 4 B (4GB) is stored in `/linux/arch/arm/boot/dts/bcm2711-rpi-4-b.dts`.
+The device tree files for both 32 ans 64 bit kenel types are the same.